-Stock on the property consisted of poultry, turkeys, cows, pigs, sheep, ponies for wagonettes and working horses for the farm.
-All confined stock was beautifully housed bedded and wellfed.
+and working horses for the farm.
+All confined stock was beautifully housed bedded and well-fed.
 The stables had a drinking trough outside the door and a manger to every stall.
 Drinking troughs were supplied to every paddock and operated by ball stopcock.
 Feed and harness rooms were next door to the stables.
 Wagonettes and buggies were housed off the bluestone courtyard.
 Milking cow stalls were off the courtyard and a small dairy was situated beside the creek.
 Bacon was smoked and cured in a caged room beneath the dairy.

 Ferndale had a unique water reticulation system.
 On the high side of Ferndale Road, near a sharp bend, the creek had been dammed with a stone and concrete retaining wall.
 In the "Ferndale Estate" brochure dated 1927, a picture of the dam is shown.
 The water was taken from low in the dam's wall and fed through a six-inch steel pipe to just above the house where it was broken into smaller piping and used throughout the property.
-In 2020, the dam wall was intact, except for sections of the top which have collapsed.
-A track lead up to the dam on the RH side.
-In 2020, the track was overgrown and many trees had fallen down.
-In the 1960s, Don Maguire, a former captain of The Basin Fire Brigade, asked the local Council to repair the dam and clear the track so the dam could be used as a water storage for firefighting purposes, but it never eventuated.
-In later years, a system was installed to pump water up from the creek.
+It is unknown how long the dam was used for, but in later years, a system was installed to pump water up from the creek.